sshukul/MoaiSpriter/README.md

 3. To use your own Spriter animations, run the Spriter2Moai exporter under /exporter with your scml file as a parameter.
 Copy the resuling lua file into your moai game project and set up as shown in sample project.

-4. Pack your sprite parts using TexturePacker and copy resulting lua and asset file to your game project.
+4. Pack your sprite parts using TexturePacker, export for Moai, and copy resulting lua and packed asset files to your game project.

 5. Clone the submodule moai_spriter_plugin project (https://github.com/sshukul/moai_spriter_plugin) directly into your Moai game and integrate as shown in sample project.
 Keep as submodule and update from repo when newer features are released.